 Ceded best estimate liabilities (i.e. those transferred to the reinsurer) must be valued separately.
-The valuation of the ceded best estimate should follow the same principles as those set out for the gross best estimate.
+The valuation of ceded best estimate should follow the same principles as those set out for the gross best estimate.

-Ceded future cash flows are calculated within the terms of the insurance policies to which they relate to, taking also into account the terms and conditions specific to each reinsurance treaty (e.g. contract boundaries).
+Ceded future cash flows are calculated within the terms of the insurance policies to which they relate to, taking also into account the terms and conditions specific to each reinsurance treaty (contract boundaries, other).